ajolex/job-application-agent/README.md

 2. 🔍 It visits each job website and searches for relevant positions
 3. 🤖 AI reads each job description and compares it to your resume
 4. 📊 Jobs are scored from 0-100 based on how well they match
-5. ✉️ Anything scoring 70+ gets a cover letter draft
+5. ✉️ Anything scoring 70+ gets a cover letter draft saved locally
-6. 📧 You receive an email with all matched jobs and cover letters
+6. 📧 You receive a summary email with job links

 **What You Get:**
-- A daily email with job opportunities ranked by fit
+- A daily email summary with job opportunities and links
-- Ready-to-customize cover letters for each position
+- Ready-to-customize cover letters saved as `.md` files (editable Markdown)
 - Direct links to apply
 - No duplicate listings – it remembers what you've seen